 The time of a woman’s life when she can become pregnant and have a baby is very special.
 It is also especially important to consider which nutrients are needed before conceiving and to ensure a smooth pregnancy and delivery.

-Folic acid.
-This vitamin (known as folate in its natural form) is needed before and during pregnancy.
-If you are considering getting pregnant, it is smart to increase folic acid intake before conceiving—there is strong evidence that taking folic acid prior to conception and during the first trimester of pregnancy can reduce the risk of neural tube defects of the brain, spine, or spinal cord by up to 70%.4 Additionally, folic acid requirements are 5- to 10-fold higher in pregnant women than nonpregnant women,5 so get your folic acid going!
+Folate.
+This vitamin is needed before and during pregnancy.
+If you are considering getting pregnant, it is smart to increase folate intake before conceiving—there is strong evidence that taking folate prior to conception and during the first trimester of pregnancy can reduce the risk of neural tube defects of the brain, spine, or spinal cord by up to 70%.4 Additionally, folate requirements are 5- to 10-fold higher in pregnant women than nonpregnant women,5 so it’s important to monitor your status.